stanford-rc/www.sherlock.stanford.edu/src/docs/software/containers/apptainer.md

 ### Why not Docker?

-Docker has long been the reference and the most popular container framework in DevOps and Enterprise IT environments, so why not use Docker on Sherlock?
+Docker has long been the reference and the most popular container framework in software development and enterprise IT environments, so why not use Docker on Sherlock?
 Well, for a variety of technical reasons, mostly related to security.

 Docker has never been designed nor developed to run in multi-tenants